EddyDezuraud/Playground/README.md

-# CraftHub
+# Playground

-Welcome to CraftHub! 🎨✨
+Welcome to Playground! 🎨✨

-CraftHub is a playground for developers and designers, where creativity meets code.
+Playground is a playground for developers and designers, where creativity meets code.
 Dive into a fusion of development and design UI experiments, explore innovative techniques, and showcase your creativity.

 ## About Playground